-6. Recommendations for Revising programs
+6. Recommendations for revising DAAPP program elements

-After careful review of the 2014, 2016 and current strengths and weaknesses of the DAAPP program, it is recommended that the following items be addressed prior to the 2018 review:
+After review of the 2016 and 2018 strengths and weaknesses of the DAAPP program, it is recommended that the following items be considered:

-- Implementation of the new distribution procedure be documented for new employees to ensure compliance - Determine Goals for the DAAPP for the upcoming review period - Establish a process for tracking and documenting events that occur across campus that support the goals of the DAAPP - As the Boynton health survey is every other year, determine how to survey students and employees to assist with the yearly review - Solidify the taskforce tasked with the annual review and create a timeline for process - Better promote and communicate the DAAPP plan with the college community - Create materials that are more easily read by students and employees
+- Determine Goals for the DAAPP for the upcoming review period. - Establish a process for tracking and documenting events that occur across campus that support the goals of the DAAPP. - Conduct the Boynton Health Survey in 2019 and review the results when they are available in the fall. - Reconvene task force during 2019, create a timeline for processes/programs to occur. - Better promote and communicate the DAAPP plan with the college community. - Continue creating materials that are more easily read by students and employees. - Continue to evaluate (survey or other evaluation method) DAAPP programming offered on campus for students and staff (e.g. speakers, Nursing Health Fair events, and educational Mocktail events). - Determine frequency of speakers on campuses.